Yelfive/md-notes/Linux/Tcl.md

 ## \[]

-executes a command and returns its value
+Brackets executes a command and returns its value

 ```tcl
 # prints the current process id